 EABP members include accredited European body psychotherapists, candidate, student and associate members.
 We also have 50 training organizations and professional associations.

-The EABP acts as an accrediting organization for European body psychotherapists and works to maintain and promote standards, ethics and levels of professional worth among our members.
+The EABP acts as an accrediting organization for European body psychotherapists.
+Board, and committee members all work to maintain and promote standards, ethics and levels of professional worth among our members.

-The first Training Institute has been recognized as a European Accredited Psychotherapy Training Institute.
+The first Training Institute has been recognized by EAP as a European Accredited Psychotherapy Training Institute.
 Graduates of an EAPTI institute can be can be awarded the European Certificate of Psychotherapy (ECP).
 Our intention is that the ECP be recognized by the European Parliament as a sufficient and necessary post-graduate level of professional training in psychotherapy.